Ssstaffsignal

 Failure modeFail-open (limiter shouldn't be kill switch)Fail-closed (can't give away resources)

-CorrectnessBounded drift acceptableDrift unacceptable, audit required
+CorrectnessBounded drift acceptableDrift unacceptable; audit required

 LatencyCannot add latency to hot pathLatency acceptable for accuracy